 The Mysidians made it clear we weren’t supposed to be there yet by telling us things in the context of the late game.
 Most irritating of this was the assumption that we had the White Mask already, and so they only gave us directions to the Black!
 Also present was a library with information on most of our keywords, which was too little, too late to explain Kashuan’s bizarre bell-key.

 We finally got off our keisters and went to Deist.
-Sure enough, everyone was dead, except a mother and her son, who were guarding a sick wyvern: together, they were the only survivors of the Empire’s poisoning of the wyverns and final attack on Deist.
+Sure enough, everyone was dead, except a mother and her son, who were guarding a sick wyvern: together.
+These three were the only survivors of the Empire’s poisoning of the wyverns and final attack on Deist.
 They told us to head to a nearby cavern to find a pendant that would let us talk to the wyvern and Kyle luckily took the right turn to do so, because if he hadn’t, we would have gone all the way to the bottom and found nothing.
 There were no clues that the pendant was supposed to be near the entrance!
 The wyvern gave us the last healthy wyvern egg in existence and told us to dump it in a breeding pool at the bottom of the cavern.
 It died after Kyle tried to talk to it again, which left him all guilty about that… lethal second conversation?
 There wasn’t really much to say about the trip to the basement, it was a straightforward dungeon, though the Chimera at the end of the dungeon were a real problem.

 At the end, the party dropped the egg into the slime pool with a plop.
 Then, they just sort of stood there.
 It was as if they were just as aware as Kyle and I that they had just gone on a core game quest that involved going across half the planet just to drop a ball in some mucous.
 They didn’t even offer the mother and son a ride to somewhere with food.